 Building Qt 6.2 for Raspberry Pi on Raspberry Pi OS

-Guide on how to build Qt 6.2 (currently beta1) for use on a Raspberry Pi running Raspberry Pi OS.
-Note: Beta, preliminary guide.
+Guide on how to build Qt 6.2 LTS (Release) for use on a Raspberry Pi running Raspberry Pi OS.

-Guide on how to build Qt 6.2 (beta1) components for use on a Raspberry Pi running Raspberry Pi OS.
-The configuration and build differs quite a lot from how Qt 5 is built as the build system is now using cmake and ninja, instead of the older qmake and make combo.
+Guide on how to build Qt 6.2 LTS components for use on a Raspberry Pi running Raspberry Pi OS.
+The configuration and build differs quite a lot from how Qt 5 was built as the build system is now using cmake and ninja, instead of the older qmake and make combo.

 This tutorial is written for the split components version of Qt 6.2 instead of the all components one.
 This makes it much faster to get up and running with only the components you actually need.
 Building Qt 6 for and on the Raspberry Pi is still pretty straightforward, there are some Pi specific configurations that needs to be made, but in short it consist of the following steps:

-- Checking the Qt 6.2 source package integrity
+- Checking the Qt 6.2 base source package integrity

 - Configuring the Qt 6.2 base build